The Cycles of Trying to Cope

 The Cycles of Trying to Cope is the sixth studio album by American metalcore band Like Moths to Flames.
 It was released on May 10, 2024, through UNFD.
 The album was produced by Carson Slovak and Grant McFarland.
 It is the band's first album to feature drummer Roman Garcia and guitarist Cody Cavanaugh.

 Background and promotion

-On February 7, 2024, the band released two new singles "Paradigm Trigger" and "Angels Weep" with a corresponding music video for "Paradigm Trigger".
+On February 7, 2024, the band released two new singles "Paradigm Trigger" and "Angels Weep" with a corresponding music video for the former.
 On March 7, the band unveiled the third single "Kintsugi" along with a music video.
 At the same time, they announced the album itself and the release date, while also revealing the album cover and the track list.
 On April 11, the band premiered the fourth single "Dissociative Being".